TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 If the value is high (>37.5%), then follow these steps:

-- Check CPU Run Queue, CPU Context Switch, “Guest OS CPU Usage“, CPU Ready and CPU CoStop.
+- Check CPU Run Queue, CPU Context Switch, "Guest OS CPU Usage", CPU Ready and CPU CoStop.
 Ensure all the CPU counters are good.
 If they are all low, then it's Frequency Scaling and HT.
 If they are not low, check VM CPU Limit and CPU Share.
 - Check ESXi power management.
 If they are set to Maximum correctly, then Frequency Scaling is out (you are left with HT as the factor), else HT could be at play.
 A simple solution for apps who are sensitive to frequency scaling is to set power management to max.
 - Check CPU Overcommit at the time of issue.
 If there is more vCPU than pCore on that ESXi, then HT could be impacting, else HT not impacting.
 IMHO, it is rare that an application does not tolerate HT as it's transparent to it.
 Simplistically speaking, while HT reduces the CPU time by 37.5%, a CPU that is 37.5% faster will logically make up for it.

 {{% notice info %}}
 There is a corner case accounting issue in `%LAT_C` that was resolved in ESXi 6.7.
-VMs with Latency Sensitive = High on ESXi 6.5 or older, will show any “guest idle” time of vCPUs as `LAT_C`, for those VMs the counter should not be relied on.
+VMs with Latency Sensitive = High on ESXi 6.5 or older, will show any "guest idle" time of vCPUs as `LAT_C`, for those VMs the counter should not be relied on.
 This is a corner case because majority of VM should not be set with this, as it impacts performance of other VMs.
 {{% /notice %}}

 ## CPU Usage Disparity